learn-co-curriculum/swift-protocolType-lab/README.md

 // The song I listen to the most is Foldgers In Your Cup
 ```

-The first time through this for loop, `entity` is `frisky`.
-Within the scope of this for loop, we don't know that `entity` is a `Cat`, we just know that it's a `FavoriteThings`, which means we only have access to the functions/properties available to a `FavoriteThings` type, not a `Cat`.
+The first time through this for loop, `element` is `frisky`.
+Within the scope of this for loop, we don't know that `element` is a `Cat`, we just know that it's a `FavoriteThings`, which means we only have access to the functions/properties available to a `FavoriteThings` type, not a `Cat`.
 The second time through the for loop, `entity` is now `jeff`, which is a `Person`.
 Similarly, we only have access to the properties available on `FavoriteThings`.

 # Delegation